nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 - Signature

 #### Header ####
-Consumer systems SHALL generate an Unsecured JSON Web Token (JWT) using the "none" algorithm parameter in the header to indicate that no digital signature or MAC has been performed (please refer to section 6 of [RFC 7519](https://tools.ietf.org/html/rfc7519){:target="_blank"} for details).
+Consumer systems SHALL generate an Unsecured JSON Web Token (JWT) using the 'none' algorithm parameter in the header to indicate that no digital signature or MAC has been performed (please refer to section 6 of [RFC 7519](https://tools.ietf.org/html/rfc7519){:target="_blank"} for details).

 ```json
 {